Sorrow, Comfort, & Joy

 Vibrato is a topic of interest even to some who are outside the field of voice.
 George Leonard writes about the phenomenology of rhythm in "The Silent Pulse."
 In the following excerpt, he makes the connection between vibrato and the theta-state:

 The "dangerously sensual" quality of vibrato might be explained by the fact that its rate of vibration, about seven pulsations a second, precisely matches the theta-wave state of the brain.
 This state is associated with the twilight zone between waking and sleeping, in which the customary censorship of the conscious mind is absent.
 Vivid hypnogogic images (from the Greek hypnos, "sleep," plus agogos, "leading") pop into the mind spontaneously, as if from nowhere.
 The waking dreamer, in fact, sometimes seems to have access to all the wells of memory and creation, perhaps to some sort of group consciousness.
 Elmer and Alyce Green of the Menninger Foundation have reported a number of extraordinary psychic experiences during the theta state.
 They also point to the classic examples of creative artists and scientists who have received inspiration through this kind of imagery -- William Blake, John Milton, Samuel Coleridge, Robert Louis Stevenson, Jean Cocteau -- and to Pincare’s well-known description of a vision he beheld as he lay in bed awaiting sleep: mathematical ideas dancing in the clouds before him, and colliding and combining into what he recognized as the first set of Fuchsian functions, the solution to a problem he had long been struggling to solve.
+The powerful musical vibrato might have the effect of capturing the rhythm in our own brains, thus creating the condition of reverie in which mysteries are revealed.
+Listening to music, especially the slow, sustained passages that allow the full development of vibrato, I have sometimes been "drawn into a spell."
+Could it be that the "enchantment" of music has a rhythmic, physiological basis?
+In any case, vibrato represents the spontaneous and the emotional rather than the rigid and the rational -- a threat to any repressive age, a joy and a beacon to the creative (Leonard). |

 Leonard refers to studies reported on by Elmer and Alyce Green, who were not actually studying the effects of vibrato, or even the act of singing at all.
 But the data on brain-wave activity is relevant to this paper: "Kasamatsu and Hirai studied the brain-wave activity of Japanese Zen monks, a few of whom were regarded by their fellow monks as masters of zazen (the Zen Buddhist way of meditation).
 They found that (a) as the subject began to turn his attention inward, long trains of alpha rhythm appeared, (b) as time passed the dominant frequency of the alpha pattern began to decrease toward the alpha-theta border region (8 Hz), and (c) some subjects (those considered most accomplished at reaching a state of deep meditation) produced long trains of theta waves.
 When in this state of meditative consciousness, Zen masters are said to be in a state of ‘knowing’ rather than ‘thinking’" (Green & Green).
 Similar phenomena was found in other parts of the world: "In India, Anand, Chhina, and Singh studied people practicing a yoga way of meditating.
 They observed that the meditative state could be intensely focused, or closely controlled, so that it could not be disrupted with flashing lights, sounding gongs, vibrations, or the touch of a hot glass test tube.
 In other words, the state of inner concentration was profoundly detached from sensory stimulation.
 These researchers also noted that during such deep-meditation periods, theta waves were appearing in the occipital brain records" (Green & Green).